Singapore Business Registration for Local Entrepreneurs

 Private Limited Company

 This business structure really protects the personal assets of its owners or shareholder.
 Their liabilities are limited to the capital they have invested in the shares of the company.
-Most of the entrepreneurs prefer to incorporate a private limited company for its scalability and robustness.
+Most of the entrepreneurs prefer to register a private limited company for its scalability and robustness.

 - A private limited company has a legal identity and the rights of a natural person